captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 Am I godless?
+---
+## JOHN:
 I look to fairies and false kings instead of holy people.
+---
+## JOHN:
 Does that a heathen make?
 ---
 ## HENRY:
-No.
+No…
+--
+of course not, no.
 ---
-## HENRY:
+## JOHN:
-Of course not, no.
+I cannot breathe without her.
 ---
 ## JOHN:
-I cannot breathe without her,
-I cannot breathe at home or in the street or in the yard where she now lies, I cannot breathe in this world but here.
+I cannot breathe at home, or in the street, or in the yard where she now lies.
+---
+## JOHN:
+I cannot breathe in this world…
+---
+## JOHN:
+But here…
+--
-Here I am come.
+here I am come.
+---
+## JOHN:
 And I am lulled into meaning.
+---
+## JOHN:
 And that is greatest fiction of all.
+---
+## JOHN:
 Meaning anything.
+---
+## JOHN:
-*And God and his angels mock us every ending we play but the tragic ones,* *for if they aren’t tragedies yet, they will soon enough be.*
+*And God and his angels mock us every ending we play but the tragic ones…*
+---
+## JOHN:
+*For if they aren’t tragedies yet, they will soon enough be.*
+---
+## JOHN:
 Story’s a forged life.
+---
+## JOHN:
 Life’s a tempest of loss.
+---
+## JOHN:
 Why do we bother with any of it?
 ---
 ## HENRY: